DanielValencia92/KB-Tracker/README.md

 - One-click toggle: **Tracking ON / OFF**
 - **Format Mode** selector — cycle between **PREMIER → LIMITED → ETERNAL** to set the format before each game.
 This must be set correctly before you start a game
 - **Export All Data** — downloads a full JSON backup of your entire local database
+- **Cloud sync status strip** — shows your signed-in Google account and current sync state (Chrome only)

 ### Dashboard